 With the help of grant funding and Terry’s generosity, this C4C workshop is being made available to the Sisters Country community for a nominal fee of $5 per person.
 But seats are limited.
 (The $5 will be collected at the door.)

-A special thank you also to St. Charles Health System and Deschutes County for helping to support this local learning opportunity.
+A special thank you to St. Charles Health System and Deschutes County for helping to support this local learning opportunity.
 And also our gratitude goes to Ray’s Food Place and Sisters Coffee Company for sponsoring food and beverages.